Homemade Honey Cruller Donuts

 Instructions

-- To begin with, bring the water, butter, and sugar to a boil in a small saucepan.
+- To begin with to make the choux dough, bring the water, butter, and sugar to a boil in a small saucepan.
 Then, add in the flour and use a whisk to incorporate.
-Switch to a wooden spoon, and lower the heat to medium.
-Stir the dough and cook until the bottom of the pan is covered in a film and the dough has dried out.
+Switch to a wooden spoon, and lower to medium heat.
+Stir the dough and cook until the bottom of the pan is covered in a thin film and the dough has dried out.

-- Put the hot dough in a stand mixer with a paddle beater and mix on medium to cool the dough slightly.
-Add in the eggs one at a time and mix until fully incorporated.
+- Put the hot dough into the bowl of a stand mixer with a paddle attachment and mix on medium speed to cool the dough slightly.
+Add in the whole eggs one at a time and mix until fully incorporated.

-- Transfer dough to a pastry bag fitted with a large star tip.
-Cut out square 3 x 3 sheets of parchment paper (my batch made about 18 smallish donuts), and pipe donuts on to them, being careful not to overlap the beginning and end of the donut.
+- Transfer the dough to a piping bag fitted with a large star tip.
+Cut out square 3 x 3 sheets of parchment paper (my batch made about 18 smallish donuts), and pipe donuts onto the parchment squares.
+Be careful to pipe an even circle of dough without overlapping the beginning and end of the donut as you make your ring of dough.

 - Heat oil to 375 degrees in a deep fryer.
-When the oil is hot, place one or two donuts, paper side up, into the oil.
+When the oil is hot, place one or two donuts, paper side up, donut side down, into the hot oil.
 The donut will separate from the paper in a few seconds, and you can remove the floating paper with tongs.
-Allow the donut to fry until it is a rich golden brown, then flip over and do the same on the other side.
-(Test your first donut to make sure it's not not doughy in the middle and adjust your cooking time if needed).
-Remove from the oil and allow the donuts to cool completely on a paper towel, and finish frying them all.
+Allow the donut to fry until it is a deep golden brown, then flip over and do the same on the other side.
+(Test your first donut to make sure it's not doughy in the middle and adjust your cooking time if needed).
+To remove the donuts from the oil use tongs or a slotted spoon and allow the donuts to cool on a paper towel or cooling rack, and finish frying them all.

-- To make the glaze, combine the icing sugar, honey and milk in a bowl and stir together.
+- To make the honey glaze, combine the powdered sugar, honey and milk in a small bowl and stir the glaze ingredients together.
 Dip the good side of the donuts, one at a time, into the glaze.
-Set on a rack to set completely.
+Set on a wire rack to set completely.
 Enjoy!

 Dannyelle